Geonovum/IMX-Geo/README.md

 # WaU-SAM
-Repository for the coherent semantic model (Samenhangend semantisch model)
+Repository for the development of a coherent semantic model (Samenhangend semantisch model)